 Well first and foremost, no genuine lawyer is ever allowed to ‘cold-call’ a client, whether by phone, letter or email.
 If you are contacted by telephone in the first instance and did not request the call in advance, then you can safely assume that the caller is not who they claim to be and is probably working some type of scam.

 For those still not sure, a search should be carried out against the lawyer’s credentials at the web links below.
 The contact details for the lawyer should then be cross-referenced against the lawyer’s website (all reputable lawyers dealing with cases as large as timeshare reclaims will have some form of website in operation) or against the number that you were cold-called from.
 The firm’s name may also come up on one of the many websites naming and shaming the more prolific scamming firms (just google ‘timeshare reclaim scams’ to find them).
-Also, does the law firm have a working Spanish office landline number (beginning with a ‘9’), or just a mobile number (beginning with a ‘6’)?
+Also, does the law firm have a working Spanish office landline number (beginning with a ‘9’), or just a mobile number (beginning with a ‘6’ or ‘7’)?

 Genuine Spanish lawyers ‘Abogados‘ must be subscribed with the principal registry and governing body for all registered lawyers in Spain (Abogados) is the Consejo General de la Abogacia Española based in Madrid.